cabloy/cabloy/docs/en/source/_posts/tutorial.md

 > - `path`: Supports parameters
 > - `component`: Controller Component
 > - `action`: Controller Action.
 If not set, will use the last word of `path` automatically.
-> - `transaction`: Default is false.
-If set to true, the database transaction will be enabled.
+> - `middlewares`: middlewares, such as `transaction` means enable the database transaction.

 Access the api route of the same module in the frontend page component:
 ``` javascript